moccalotto/kaos/_rulebook/main.md

 You cannot increase a skill score beyond the max-score noted with the given skill.

 **Increasing attribute scores**:
-The AP cost of increasing a primary attribute score by 1 is equal to the current attribute score multiplied by 3.
+The AP cost of increasing an attribute score by 1 is equal to the current score multiplied by 3.
-When a attribute score is raised, the derived values (Hit Points, damage bonus, unarmored Defense Score, etc.) may be affected as well.
-Skill scores are not affected when attribute scores are increased, but the various max-scores are.
+When a attribute score is raised, the derived values (Hit Points, Damage Bonus, unarmored Defense Points, etc.) will be affected as well.
+Your skill scores are not affected when you increase an attribute score.
+However, since most skills have max-scores that are determined by attrbiute scores, you will affect these max-scores.

 **Lucky reroll**:
 You can spend 5 APs to reroll the last dice you rolled.
 You can only do this once per roll.

-**Faster healing**: You rest for one minute and regain 2 HP per AP spent.
+**Faster healing**: You rest for one minute and regain 5 HP per AP spent.

 **Escaping evil destinies**: You spend 50 APs to escape an evil destiny.

-**Super parry**: You spend 4 AP to use your Melee Combat as your Defense Score to avoid a single attack.
+**Super parry**: You take the Defense Attunement action, but instead of getting just one DP back.
+You get one DP plus an additional one for every 2 APs you spend.

+**Smooth Surge**: You take a Surge Action and spend 4 APs.
+You do not take strain damage from that Surge Action.

+**Bonus Action**: You spend 20 APs and get to do an additional action that round on top of your normal action and surge actions.

 **Easy Spell**: You halve the HP drain of casting a spell by spending a number of APs equal to the spell you are casting.

 ## Magic
-There are two types of magic: thaumaturgy and witchcraft, each have an applicable skill that the magic user must know in order to cast them.
+There are two types of magic: thaumaturgy and witchcraft;
+You use the Thaumaturgy skill to cast thaumaturgy spells and the Witchcraft skill to cast witchcraft spells.
-The two types of magic, are very different in their philosophical outlook.
-Characters *can* learn both skills, but the sum of the two Skill Scores cannot exceed 90.
+The two types of magic are so different in their philosophical outlook that even though characters *can* learn both skills, the sum of the two skill scores cannot exceed 90.
+For instance, a character with Witchcraft 50 can learn Thaumaturgy, but the Thaumaturgy score can never be higher than 40.

 A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.

-Casting spells drain a number of hit points from the magic user.
+Casting spells is strenuous and causes strain damage to the caster.
 The number of HP drained depends on the power of the spell.

 Magic users cannot be healed (naturally, magically or otherwise) if they have cast any spells withing the last hour.

 Spells have a Skill Score requirements that must be met in order for the magic user to be able to cast them.

-Unless otherwise specified, spells affect a single subject that is visible to the caster and also withing 10 squares.

 {:.noprint}
 See the spell list [here]({{ '/rulebook/spells/' | prepend: site.baseurl }}).